 Great product teams have a growth mindset

-I would go so far as to say in many cases teams with …
+I would go so far as to say in many cases teams with the best cultures make better products than the teams of …

 “Flatland”, a novella by Edwin Abbott Abbott, describes a world that exists in 2 dimensions.
-The male inhabitants of this …Read more
+The male inhabitants of this world are polygons while the females are a single line. …Read more

 Line Management is not “Agile”

 Well, maybe.
-On the other hand, having someone relatively experienced and influential on your side, to help shape your career …Read more
+On the other hand, having someone relatively experienced and influential on your side, to help shape your career and keep you off the annual redundancies list might actually …Read more

 Where to start with Agile Programme Management?